-In the case concerning the appeal relating to the jurisdiction of the Council of the International Civil Aviation Organization under Article 84 of the Convention on International Civil Aviation. between the Kingdom of Bahrain, as Agent;
+In the case concerning the appeal relating to the jurisdiction of the Council of the International Civil Aviation Organization under Article II, Section 2, of the 1944 International Air Services Transit Agreement, hetween the Kingdom of Bahrain, as Agent;

 H.E.
-Sheikh Fawaz bin Mohammed Al Khalifa, Ambassador of the Kingdom of Bahrain to the United Kingdom of Great Britain and Northern Ireland, accredited to the Kingdom of the Netherlands.
+Sheikh Fawaz bin Mohammed Al Khalifa, Ambassador of the Kingdom of Bahrain to the United Kingdom of Great Britain and Northern Ireland, accredited to the Kingdom of the Netherlands, as Advocates:

-Mr. Georgios Petrochilos, avocat au barreau de Paris and Advocate at the Greek Supreme Court, Three Crowns LLP, as Advocates;
+Mr. Georgios Petrochilos, avocat au barreau de Paris and Advocate at the Greek Supreme Court, Three Crowns LLP,